-Box turtles are the turtles of the genus Terrapene, living in the North America (United States and Mexico).
-In addition, they also go by the name “box tortoise”, even though they are terrestrial associates from the American pond turtle family (Emydidae) and not associates of the tortoise family (Testudinidae).
+Box turtles are turtles of the genus Terrapene, living in North America (United States and Mexico).
+In addition, they also go by the name “box tortoise”, even though they are terrestrial associates of the American pond turtle family (Emydidae) and not associates of the tortoise family (Testudinidae).
 The 12 taxons in the genus spread among the four varieties.
 They are in a big sense a characteristic dome-shaped shell, hinged at the base, and assisting the turtle to draw itself tightly into the shell to escape from its predators.
 Even though keeping box turtles demands more effort, they have turned out as popular pets.
 Normally, the eyes of the males are orange or red in color, while the eyes of the females are brown to yellowish in color.

 Box Turtle Life History